Stephen-Kimoi/cketh-tutorial/README.md

 ## 7. `changeTransactionHashHandler`

 ### Description
-The `changeTransactionHashHandler` function is responsible for managing changes to the transaction hash input field.
+The `changeTransactionHashHandler` function manages changes to the transaction hash input field.

 ### Usage
 - **Purpose**: Updates the `transactionHash` state with the user-provided hash.